chef/automate/components/automate-gateway/README.md

 The sorts of testing we want in place for exposed gateway APIs are meant to ensure:

 1. Does each API have a resource/action mapping, and is it mapping to the correct resource and action?
-You can see an example of this sort of testing [here](https://github.com/chef/automate/blob/a2dc6df2a6660a4ae54725e0398c5d4f90a88d9e/components/automate-gateway/api/auth/users/users_internal_test.go).
+This testing is done automatically by inplace infrastructure.
+See [How Automate Ensures Integrity of Protobuf Files](docs/proto-integrity.md)

 1. Does each API's resource/action mapping and the default policy governing it result in the expected access (e.g. if only admins should be able to access it, is that the case)?
-Add tests of this sort [here](https://github.com/chef/automate/blob/a2dc6df2a6660a4ae54725e0398c5d4f90a88d9e/inspec/a2-api-integration/controls/authz_access_control.rb).
+Add tests of this sort as [smoke tests](https://github.com/chef/automate/blob/c41a1863627c950c9ec5f5b8d5cd48254b8d8b71/inspec/a2-api-integration/controls/authz_access_control.rb).

 ### Documenting the API

 Comments on service methods will be integrated into the swagger docs for HTTP.

 ## Data generation